LordNoteworthy/windows-internals/windows-internals-6th-ed.md

     - per-process private code and data
     - sessionwide code and data,
     - systemwide code and data.
-- The information that describes the process VAS, called __page tables__.
+- the information that describes the process VAS, called __page tables__.
-    - each process bas its pwn set of page tables.
+    - each process bas its own set of page tables.
     - they are stored in kernel mode.
 - __session space__ contains information that is common to each session:
     - consists of the processes and other system objects (such as the window station, desktops, and windows) that represent a single user’s logon session